Student support FAQs

-- Students who require a leave of absence exceeding four weeks in duration should apply to the Dean of Undergraduate Studies for an Authorised Interruption of Study (AIS).
+- Students who require a leave of absence exceeding two weeks in duration should apply to the Dean of Undergraduate Studies for an Authorised Interruption of Study (AIS).
 An AIS will not normally exceed one academic year and supporting evidence (such as medical certificates) must be provided.
 Students wishing to apply for AIS should contact the Student Support Office (contact details at foot of this page) to complete a request form and provide relevant documentation.
 This will then be sent to the Dean's office who will contact you directly to confirm the outcome.
 During the period of absence it is your responsibility to provide a current postal contact address and to ensure that any legal requirements imposed by your funding or grant authority are met.
 You must also check their University email account regularly for communications from the University.
 AIS is not permitted unless there is satisfactory evidence of illness or other circumstances beyond your control which justify such a measure.

 - I wish to transfer to another degree programme?

 - Students wishing to transfer into another degree programme within the School of Education should contact the Student Support Office (contact details at foot of this page) as early as possible to complete a transfer request form.
 It should be remembered that final authorisation of transfers lies with the Senior Tutor and that whilst transfer to a different degree programme in CHSS is possible, it is not automatic and some transfers are not possible, particularly where there are tight subject limits and minimum entrance grades for degree programmes.
 Students wishing to transfer into another School within CHSS should contact the Senior Tutor of the School into which they wish to transfer to explore the possibility of transfer.
 Transfers into another College to those which extend the period of study must be approved by the Dean of Undergraduate Study.
 There is a strict deadline for such requests (usually mid-March) and students will be informed of the outcome in May.